Harbour (programming language): History

-The idea of a free software Clipper compiler had been floating around for a long time and the subject has often cropped up in discussion on comp.lang.clipper.
+The idea of a free software Clipper compiler had been arising for a long time and the subject occurred often in discussion on comp.lang.clipper.
 Antonio Linares founded the Harbour project and the implementation was started in March 1999.
 The name "Harbour" was proposed by Linares, it is a play on a Clipper as a type of ship.
 Harbour is a synonym for port (where ships dock), and Harbour is a port of the Clipper language.

-In 2009 Harbour was substantially redesigned, mainly by Viktor Szakáts and Przemyslaw Czerpak.
+In 2009, Harbour was substantially redesigned, mainly by Viktor Szakáts and Przemyslaw Czerpak.

 Database support

 Harbour extends the Clipper Replaceable Database Drivers (RDD) approach.
-It offers multiple RDDs such as DBF, DBFNTX, DBFCDX, DBFDBT and DBFFPT.
-In Harbour multiple RDDs can be used in a single application, and new logical RDDs can be defined by combining other RDDs.
-The RDD architecture allows for inheritance, so that a given RDD may extend the functionality of other existing RDD(s).
+It offers multiple RDDs such as dBase (DBF), DBFNTX, DBFCDX, DBFDBT and DBFFPT.
+In Harbour, multiple RDDs can be used in one application, and new logical RDDs can be defined by combining other RDDs.
+The RDD architecture allows for inheritance, so that a given RDD may extend the functions of other existing RDD(s).
 Third-party RDDs, like RDDSQL, RDDSIX, RMDBFCDX, Advantage Database Server, and Mediator exemplify some of the RDD architecture features.
 DBFNTX implementation has almost the same functionality of DBFCDX and RDDSIX.
-NETIO and LetoDB provide remote access over TCP protocol.
+NETIO and LetoDB provide remote access over Transmission Control Protocol (TCP).

-Harbour also offers ODBC support by means of an OOP syntax, and ADO support by means of OLE.
+Harbour also offers ODBC support by means of an object-oriented programming (OOP) syntax, and ActiveX Data Objects (ADO) support by means of OLE Automation (OLE).
 MySQL, PostgreSQL, SQLite, Firebird, Oracle are examples of databases which Harbour can connect to.

-xBase technologies often are confused with RDBMS software.
-Although this is true, xBase is more than a simple database system as at the same time xBase languages using purely DBF can not provide the full concept of a real RDBMS.
+xBase technologies are confused often with relational database management system (RDBMS) software.
+While xBase was promoted as relational, xBase is more than a simple database system, as at the same time, xBase languages using purely DBF cannot provide the full features of a full RDBMS.

 Programming philosophy

-Unlike Java which is intended to be written once, run anywhere, Harbour aims to be written once, compiled anywhere.
-As the same compiler is available for all of the above operating systems, there is no need for recoding to produce identical products for different platforms, except when operating system dependent features are used.
+Harbour aims to be written once, compiled anywhere.
+As the same compiler is available for all of the above operating systems, there is no need for re-coding to produce identical products for different platforms, except when operating system dependent features are used.
 Cross-compiling is supported with MinGW.

-Under Microsoft Windows, Harbour is more stable but less well-documented than Clipper, but has multi-platform capability and is more transparent, customizable and can run from a USB flash drive.
+Under Microsoft Windows, Harbour is more stable but less well-documented than Clipper, but has multi-platform ability and is more transparent, allows for more customisation and can run from a USB flash drive.

 Under Linux and Windows Mobile, Clipper source code can be compiled with Harbour with very little adaptation.
 Most software originally written to run on Xbase++, FlagShip, FoxPro, xHarbour and others dialects can be compiled with Harbor with some adaptation.
 As of 2010 many efforts have been made to make the transition from other xBase dialects easier.

 Harbour can use the following C compilers, among others: